 Jon Moore: A lot of times that involves visiting the scene of an accident if there is a scene to visit, and talking with witnesses if there are witnesses to talk to, just gathering information.
 During that time, our clients are engaged in their medical recovery, and we’re keeping tabs on that and collecting records as the process goes along.

-Paige Pahlke: Be there to walk you through it, to explain it to you, and to help you find the closure that you need and help you get the resources that you need to put your life back together.
+Attorney: Be there to walk you through it, to explain it to you, and to help you find the closure that you need, and help you get the resources that you need to put your life back together.

 Jon Moore: At the end of the day, we want to do what we can to make our clients be able to move on from a terrible incident that may have happened to them without anything lingering over their heads.